LATCH vs. Seatbelt Car Seat Installation: A Complete Safety Guide

 Safety Tips for Both Installation Methods

-• Check weight limits: Make sure your car seat’s weight capacity matches your child’s weight for both installation methods.
+• Check weight limits: Confirm the car seat’s weight capacity matches your child’s weight for both installation methods.

-• Confirm snugness: When using LATCH, pull the straps tight; with a seatbelt, verify it’s securely fastened without slack.
+• Confirm snugness: With LATCH, pull the straps tight.
+With a seatbelt, confirm it is securely fastened with no slack.

-• Position correctly: Install your car seat in the back seat, ideally in the middle position, for maximum safety.
+• Position correctly: Install the car seat in the back seat, ideally in the center position, for maximum safety.

 Checking for Proper Installation